cloud66/help-old/_posts/dns/1927-09-23-configure-dns.md

 - [ANAME at easyDNS](http://docs.easydns.com/aname-records/)
 - [ALIAS at AWS](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingAliasRRSets.html)

-The setup is similar for each provider - simply point the ALIAS or ANAME for your root domain to the Cloud 66 host name.
+The setup is similar for each provider - simply point the ALIAS or ANAME for your root domain to the Cloud 66 hostname.

-<h4 id="arecord">2.
-Use an A record</h4>
+<h3 id="arecord">2.
+Use an A record</h3>
 This involves using an A record to point your root domain at your load balancer and then redirecting traffic to www in Nginx.

 <ol>
-<li>Create a CNAME record for www pointing at the Cloud 66 host name on your load balancer.</li>
+<li>Create a CNAME record for www pointing at the Cloud 66 hostname on your load balancer.</li>
 <li>Create an A record for your root domain (eg. example.com) pointing at your load balancer IP address.</li>
-<li>​Use <a href="/stack-features/network-configuration.html#www">network redirects</a> to <a href="http://stackoverflow.com/questions/7947030/nginx-no-www-to-www-and-www-to-no-www">permanently redirect all traffic</a> from example.com to www.example.com.</li>
+<li>​Use <a href="#">network redirects</a> to permanently redirect all traffic from example.com to www.example.com.</li>
 </ol>

-<h4 id="subdomain">3.
-Subdomain redirection</h4>
+<h3 id="subdomain">3.
+Subdomain redirection</h3>
 <div class="notice notice-danger">
 	<h3>Important</h3>
 	<p>This method will not work if you are serving content with SSL, and only works for HTTP traffic (eg. not TCP/UDP).</p>